tdex-network/tdex-feeder/README.md

 ```
 price_feeder: service where to source prices (only "kraken" available for now).
+interval: the period in millisecond with which the feeder updates its target(s).
 markets: list with necessary markets info.
   base_asset: hex string of the hash of the market base asset.
   quote_asset: hex string of the hash of the market quote asset.